julitiux/julitiux/content/posts/spock-framework.md

 The number of iterations depends on how much data is available.
 Successive executions of the same method can yield different numbers of iterations.

+## Closing of Data Providers

+After all iterations have completed, the zero-argument close method is called on all data providers that have such a method.